insure logo

 Minimum car insurance requirements in Texas

-Most states require all drivers to carry a minimum amount of liability coverage to drive legally.
-Texas requires drivers to carry 30/60/25 in liability coverage, which translates into:
+Most states require drivers to carry a minimum amount of liability car insurance, and Texas is no exception.
+Drivers are required to carry 30/60/25 in liability coverage, which translates into:

 expert